Sleeping in Airports

 Layover SightseeingIf one more minute in an airport is too much to handle, why not head out for some exploring?
 The airport is located just a short distance south of the Sydney city center, so if you’ve got at least 7 hours between flights, you could pop out for some fresh air and city adventure.

 Save time by opting for a taxi from the airport, which has you downtown in 20-30 minutes.
-To save on cash, opt for local trains or bus route 400, but these will take closer to an hour.
+To save on cash, opt for local trains or bus route 400, which will take closer to an hour.

-However you spend your layover, leave plenty of time to get back to the airport and clear Security for that next flight.
+However you spend your layover, leave plenty of time to return to the airport and clear Security for that next flight.

 6. WiFi